libopenstorage/specs/README.md

 # Open Storage Specifications

 This project is about defining an interface to orchestrate the provisioning of storage volumes for Linux containers and creating a specification by which a volume's properties can be defined.
-It also provides a UX specification defining how an end user would provision storage for stateful applications deployed in Linux containers.
+It also provides a UX guideline describing how an end user would provision storage for stateful applications deployed in Linux containers.

 We hope that this work will align with the Open Containers Project.